Justice-Reaper/ipRangeGenerator/README.md

 # IpRangeGenerator

-A powerful Python tool for calculating and generating IP address ranges
+A powerful Python tool for generating IP address ranges

 # Features
 - Support for CIDR notation and custom ranges